AnudeepPaladugu/Beginner-Html-webpage/README.md

 Contributions are welcome.

-Feel free to fork this repository, improve the project, and submit a pull request.
+If you would like to improve this project:

+1. Fork the repository
+2. Create a new branch
+3. Make your changes
+4. Commit your changes
+5. Open a Pull Request

 ---

 ## ⭐ Show Your Support

-If you found this project helpful:
+If you found this project helpful,

 ⭐ Star this repository

 🍴 Fork it

-📢 Share it with others
+📢 Share it with your friends

 ---